makrai/notes/kratzer88-stage-level-individual-level-pred.md

 _Indefinite Lazy Reading_ of donkey pronouns In the terminology of Schubert and Pelletier (forthcoming).
 On our approach, such a reading ca n only arise under very special conditions.
-The donkey pronoun has to be �n E-type pronoun and the variable it Introduces must be caught by existential cl o sure .
+The donkey pronoun has to be an E-type pronoun and the variable it Introduces must be caught by existential cl o sure .
 Helm's the or y of definite descriptions, then, 1s a very promising candfdate for solving traditional problems with uniqueness In donkey